liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 Liferay Portal includes a workflow engine called Kaleo which calls users to participate in processes designed for them.
-Kaleo workflows, called *process definitions*, are essentially specified in XML.
+Kaleo workflows, called *process definitions*, are essentially one single XML document.
 The Kaleo workflow engine supports a host of XML element types to trigger decisive actions in your business process instances.
 In addition, you can incorporate scripts and templates to fine-tune the logic of your process definition.
-The *Kaleo Workflow EE* app from Marketplace includes Liferay's *Kaleo Workflow Designer* that lets you create and modify portal workflows in your browser.
+The *Kaleo Forms EE* app from Marketplace includes Liferay's *Kaleo Workflow Designer* that lets you create and modify portal workflows in your browser.
 With *Kaleo Designer for Java*, you can design and publish Kaleo workflows from Liferay Developer Studio!